Shop Cameron Diaz's Go-to Cookware -- Our Place’s Always Pan

-Cameron Diaz Says She Cooks With the Instagram-Famous Always Pan Every Day – And It’s on Sale
+The Oprah-Approved Pan Cameron Diaz Says She Cooks With Every Day Is on Sale This Weekend

 The Always Pan from Our Place is getting a lot of love from Cameron Diaz!
 She is the latest celebrity to praise the Instagram-famous pan which you can get for $30 off right now.
 The actress is featured in a cooking video on Instagram with Our Place co-founder Shiza Shahid.
 Diaz is seen making cardamom rose pancakes with the do-it-all pan in her kitchen.